History of the Great Dane Breed

 - “The Great Dane combines, in its regal appearance, dignity, strength and elegance with great size and a powerful, well-formed, smoothly muscled body.
 It is one of the giant working breeds, but is unique in that its general conformation must be so well balanced that it never appears clumsy, and shall move with a long reach and powerful drive.
 It is always a unit-the Apollo of dogs.
 A Great Dane must be spirited, courageous, never timid; always friendly and depend-able.
 This physical and mental combination is the characteristic which gives the Great Dane the majesty possessed by no other breed.
 It is particularly true of this breed that there is an impression of great masculinity in dogs, as compared to an impression of femininity in bitches.
 Lack of true Dane breed type, as defined in this standard, is a serious fault.”
 (Great Dane Breed Standard, taken from www.gdca.org )

-- The accepted colors for Great Danes, as found in our standard are: Fawn, Brindle, Blue, Black, Mantle, and Harlequin.
+- The accepted colors for Great Danes, as found in our standard are: Fawn, Brindle, Blue, Black, Mantle, Harlequin, and Merle/Merle Mantle.
 Black masks are found on Fawn and Brindle Danes.

 - One of the defining qualities of Great Danes is their size.
 Great Danes are considered a giant breed.
 This certainly adds to their majestic appearance, but also can create unique challenges.
 Please bear in mind, living with a giant dog is not for everyone!
 If at all possible, please take the opportunity to observe a Great Dane at home.
 Notice the absence of objects on most coffee tables, and the presence of drool on most walls.
 A giant breed is a LIFESTYLE as much as it is a dog!